IIIF/api/source/api/presentation/3.0/index.md

 Collection objects _MAY_ be embedded inline within other Collection objects, such as when the Collection is used primarily to subdivide a larger one into more manageable pieces, however Manifests _MUST NOT_ be embedded within Collections.
 An embedded Collection _SHOULD_ also have its own URI from which the JSON description is available.

-Manifests or Collections _MAY_ appear within more than one Collection.
+Manifests or Collections _MAY_ be referenced from more than one Collection.
 For example, an institution might define four Collections: one for modern works, one for historical works, one for newspapers and one for books.
 The Manifest for a modern newspaper would then appear in both the modern Collection and the newspaper Collection.
 Alternatively, the institution may choose to have two separate newspaper Collections, and reference each as a sub-Collection of modern and historical.

-Empty Collections with no items is allowed but discouraged.
+Collections with an empty `items` property are allowed but discouraged.
+For example, if the user performs a search that matches no Manifests, then the server _MAY_ return a Collection response with no Manifests.

 An example Collection document: